ubc-library-rc/intro-docker/content/concepts.md

 ![@b0rk on containers](figures/b0rkcontainer.png)
 Retrieved from the ["How Containers Work" zine](https://wizardzines.com/zines/containers/) produced by the awesome [Julia Evans, aka b0rk](https://jvns.ca/)

-Often called "OS-level virtualization," containers sit on top of the host computer's kernel and merely virtualize from the level of binaries and libraries up to the user interface.
+Often called "OS-level virtualization," containers sit on top of the host computer's kernel and merely virtualize from the level of binaries and libraries up to the user interface (see "Computing concepts" above for binary and library definitions).

 ### Comparing VMs and Containers